Jerobastian/Multimedia-Systems-Projects/README.md

 A project in Java with the purpose to improve the LienzoProject.
 It contains internal windows and edit mode.
 IT NEEDS SM.JCC.Biblioteca TO WORK.

+## PSProject

+A project in Java with the purpose to create an aplication to edit images, like rotate them and scale them, with contrast and filters too.
+IT NEEDS SM.JCC.Biblioteca TO WORK.

 ## SM.JCC.Biblioteca

 This is a library that contains all the graphical functions and also some forms.